zero-to-mastery/ascii-art/README.md

 ~ [Wikipedia](https://en.wikipedia.org/wiki/ASCII_art)

-## How to get Started:
+## How to get Started in this Project:
 In order to get started on this project, it is recommended that you watch the section on **Scripting** in the [Python course](https://academy.zerotomastery.io/p/complete-python-developer-zero-to-mastery?utm_source=github&utm_campaign=ascii-art-hf20).
 We talk about ```sys.argv``` and ```Pillow``` library (Image processing) in that section which would help you!

 > If you've never made a pull request before, or participated in an open-source project, we recommend taking a look at our [Start Here Guidelines](https://github.com/zero-to-mastery/start-here-guidelines).
 This repo has everything you need to learn about open-source, with a step-by-step guide to making your very first PR.
 > Once you've got your feet wet, you're ready to come back and dive into Hacktoberfest fun!

 1. First up you need to fork (make a copy) of this repo to your Github account.
-2. Clone (download) your fork to your computer
+2. Clone (download) your fork to your computer.
 3. Set your streams so you can sync your clone with the original repo (get the latest updates)

     - `git remote add upstream https://github.com/zero-to-mastery/ascii-art.git`
     - `git pull upstream master`
     - The above 2 commands will synchronize your forked version of the project with the actual repository.
-4. Make sure you have Python 3 installed on your machine
+4. Make sure you have Python 3 installed on your machine.
 5. Install [Pillow library](https://pillow.readthedocs.io/en/stable/installation.html)
 6. Run the  example code with the command: `python3 example/make_art.py ztm-logo.png`
 5. Stare with amazement 😮